 As for tormenting them?
 The term “cat-fight” comes to mind.
 Either for maintaining a certain level of discipline or as a result of common misunderstandings, regarding favourite toys, favourite napping spots or who gets petted first.

-The good Professor was definitely not
+The good Professor was definitely not a cat person.

 “And her name was erased from the Book of the Kings.".